gtxaspec/wz_mini_hacks/README.md

 ## Latest Updates

+* 06-19-22:  Fixed no rtsp video when wz_mini is used with the old stock rtsp firmware.
+* 06-18-22:  Added night drop feature preventing fps drop during nightvision.
+Upgrade script can now work unattended.
+Add -F0 flag to rtsp server.
 * 06-17-22:  Fix custom hostname not being set.
 Note: The hostname variable has CHANGED!
 You will need to update your `wz_mini.conf` file.
 * 06-16-22:  Simplified the camera model detection method throughout wz_mini.
 * 06-16-22:  fix scp client bug, allow user modifications to app_init, updated initramfs script, moved upgrade-run to PATH, revised kernel module paths, added ENABLE_RTL8189FS_DRIVER option for v2/v3, updated kernels for v2/v3. ( NOTE: this is a major upgrade, file names for the init scripts have changed, if you are upgrading the V2, do not use the upgrade-run.sh script, please manually update )